Original-Thunderbird/UoM/yr3/COMP38211 Documents and Data on the Web/README.md

 pip install nltk
 ```

-Run eval.py to see if extracted position is correct (expectation of output given in annotation); run validation.py, a single-thread implementation of MapReduce, to generate anoother version of log.txt, which named output.txt, to enable you to visually compare the results.
+Run validation.py, a single-thread implementation of MapReduce, to generate anoother version of log.txt, which named output.txt, to enable you to visually compare the results.

 ### 2. Technologies